Construction of the L. lactis vectored vaccine

 Specific pathogen-free (SPF) white Leghorn chickens (aged 7 days) were purchased from the Veterinary Research Academy of Agricultural Sciences of Jiangxi Province (Jiangxi, China) and housed in ventilated cages (five chickens per cage).
 The chickens were administered pelleted feed and sterile water and maintained in an SPF environment.

 At days 15 and 34 after the initial vaccination, blood samples were collected from the wing vein.
 Sera were separated by centrifugation of the blood at 2,000 × g for 10 min and stored at -20 °C until use.
-Meanwhile, the intestines were isolated from the vaccinated chickens (n=3 per group at day 15, n=3 per group at day 34) and washed with 500 µL of sterile PBS.
-Feces were also collected, resuspended in 500 µL of PBS and stored at -20 °C until use.
+The intestines were isolated from the vaccinated chickens (n=3 per group) and washed with 500 µL of sterile PBS.
+Faeces were also collected, resuspended in 500 µL of PBS and stored at -20 °C until use.